"Geography explains the past, illuminates the present and prepares us for the future. What could be more important than that?" - Michael Palin

 The Four Components of the Geography Curriculum are:

-At Cranborne, Geography is mostly taught through topics and is often linked with other subjects such as English, History and R.E.
+At Cranborne, Geography is taught through topics and is often linked with other subjects such as English and History.
 This cross-curricular approach enables children to build connections and deepen their understanding.

 For more information on Primary Geography please click on the link below: